 OC and UBC Okanagan working together to build a greener future

-A new partnership between Okanagan College and the University of British Columbia Okanagan’s School of Engineering is laying the foundation for a greener future.
+From sharing new ideas in smart energy use to envisioning what the buildings of tomorrow will look like, a new partnership by Okanagan College and the University of British Columbia Okanagan’s School of Engineering is laying the foundation for a greener future.

 “We are at a critical turning point in the future of the planet,” says Buszard.
 “Green construction research that begins here in the Okanagan will generate new techniques, technologies, and materials that could have national or global impact.
 Through this new collaboration, UBC researchers, working side-by-side with faculty and students from the College, will develop solutions that help bridge the gap from where we are today to the greener future we seek for tomorrow.”

 “In strengthening our partnership in this way, we’re seeking to enrich and diversify the educational experiences for students, drawing from the considerable knowledge and expertise the College and the University bring to the table,” explains Hamilton.

 “This enhanced cooperation is going to help us continue to educate the skilled workers who will raise the bar, invent new and better ways of doing things and continue to build our communities more sustainably.”